Icinga/icinga2/doc/16-upgrading-icinga-2.md

 The package dependencies have been updated for RPM/DEB already.
-On platforms where EPEL or Backports cannot satisfy this dependency, we provide Boost as package on our [package repository](https://packages.icinga.com).
+On platforms where EPEL or Backports cannot satisfy this dependency, we provide Boost as package on our [package repository](https://packages.icinga.com):

+* SLES 12 (this replaces the SDK requirement)
+* CentOS 6 x64
+* Debian Jessie
+* Ubuntu Xenial/Bionic

 After upgrade, you may remove the old Boost packages (1.53 or anything above) if you don't need them anymore.